-Martín Augusto Gagliotti Vigil and Ricardo Felipe Custódio and Nelson da Silva and Ricardo Moraes
+Martín Augusto Gagliotti Vigil, Ricardo Felipe Custódio, Nelson da Silva, and Ricardo Moraes

 Note: This work brings a full revision of a previous paper about Optimized Certificates which was published at the Proceedings of the 5th European PKI workshop on Public Key Infrastructure.
 Thus, Optimized Certificate's idea has been rewritten in order to make it clear, an unnoticed wrong deployment of Micali Novomodo proofs embedded in self-verifiable document way has been bypassed and some new novelties has been added.

 - Available format(s)